Do I need life insurance?

 Premiums for the Funeral Plan are set at the time you buy and are then guaranteed not to increase as you age.
 Even better, once the total you have paid equals your sum insured, the premiums stop altogether and cover continues free of charge until a claim is paid.

 And as a QuickCover policyholder, if you switch to the Funeral Plan before your policy expires, the usual two year ‘accident only’ limited cover period will be waived, giving you full cover from day one.

 How do I pay the premiums?

-Premiums can be paid monthly, quarterly or annually by direct debit from your bank account or by credit or debit card.
+Premiums can be paid fortnightly or monthly by direct debit from your bank account.

 Who is the money paid to?

 Any money payable under the policy will be paid to the policy owner or to the policy owner’s estate if they are deceased when the claim is paid.

 When the policy is first issued we automatically consider you to be the policy owner so the money would be paid to you (in the case of terminal illness) or to your estate (in the event of your death).
 If you would prefer the money was paid directly to someone else, you can arrange this after the policy has been issued by assigning ownership to them.
 You can email us at email@example.com and request a Memorandum of Transfer Form.
 Once ownership is changed all policy communication will be directed to the new policy owner, even if you pay the premiums, and only the new policy owner can change ownership again.

 How does my family make a claim?

 The policy owner or the representatives of your estate can make a claim by calling us on 0800 666 004, emailing firstname.lastname@example.org, or writing to DPL Insurance Limited, PO Box 33 1248 Takapuna, Auckland 0740.